 While bullet vs dome camera difference in appearance might seem superficial, it can make a difference depending on your security goals.
 Dome security cameras are usually less noticeable, so they are preferred for locations where the owner wants the cameras to blend in with the surroundings.
 Bullet cameras are a little more obvious, so they are the better option for when you want the maximum deterrent effect.

 Both of these camera designs score well for ease of installation.
 Dome cameras can be a little more complicated to install, but if you hire a professional security camera installer, they will have no problem working with either type.
 Both designs can be installed on walls or ceilings, and you can find dome cameras and bullet cameras that will work for indoor and outdoor use.

 As an additional benefit, you can find both bullet cameras and dome cameras that work wirelessly.
 If you are looking for the easiest installation option, wireless cameras are the way to go.
 With no need to run a wire from a DVR or control panel, you can set a wireless camera up at almost any location, and it will save a lot of time on the installation.

 Mindless of the type of camera you use for home or business security, you no longer have to worry about low-resolution cameras that capture grainy video.
 Security camera technology has come a long way, and you can now find cameras of every design that capture video in HD.

-You can find both bullet and dome security camera that record in 720p, 1080p and even 4k resolution.
+You can find both bullet and dome security cameras that record in 720p, 1080p and even 4k resolution.
 While going with 1080p or 4k might seem appealing, 720p is probably enough for most homes and businesses.
 It will provide video that is clear enough for almost all practical purposes.
 Furthermore, the 720p recording will take up less storage space.

 Another common concern with CCTV cameras is how well they work in low-light conditions.
 Fortunately, you can find bullet and dome cameras that work well in the dark.
 That said, there are some differences in the way different cameras may compensate for low-light conditions.